 Submission, Receipt and Opening of Tenders/Quotations

-Candidates invited to bid are given at least two weeks to submit their tenders to Brentwood Borough Council by using the e-tendering system.
-Candidates are provided with the facility to submit their tenders via the tender box provided on the Delta eSourcing website.
+Candidates invited to bid are given at least two weeks to submit their tenders to Brentwood Borough Council.
+The Council accepts electronic bids only, and uses the Delta eSourcing website for all its tender opportunities.

 Further information on the tender process can be viewed in the Council’s Constitution